jlb10333/longinus/README.md

 ## GAME DESIGN:

+### Tasks to Accomplish
+- Communicate that exploration is valuable/necessary
+- Communicate that backtracking is valuable/necessary
+- Introduce boost
+- Provide a space to practice boost
+- Provide a space to demonstrate mastery of boost
+- Introduce chain
+- Introduce activation
+- Create a frighteningly intense atmosphere
+- Create a frighteningly desolate atmosphere
+  - ideas
+    - petrified forest
+      - off-white grey
+      - enemies exist, but as petrified husks which crumble when touched

 ### Scenarios
 - Two engines active at opposite periods.
 When one is at 1.0, the other is at 0.0, and vice versa.
 An And activatable on the two engines prevents the player from progressing.
 The player must stop one of the engines, and restart it in sync with the other engine so that the combined signal will cause the and to reach 1.0 during the period.
 - An engine is giving activation to a rotator, which has 4 lasers attached at 90 degree angles.
 The player must disable and enable the rotator via a switch, until the laser reaches the desired path.